-Other things to know in regard to ECDs:
+Other things to know in regard to cell phones:

-- 1. If a teacher requests that a student turns over their ECD, the student must comply.
+- 1. If a teacher requests that a student turns over their cell phone, the student must comply.
 If a student refuses to comply, they will be sent to the office for disciplinary action. - 2.
-Your ECD will not be searched by school officials and can be powered off when turned into the office. - 3.
-Should any offense involve illegal activity, the matter will be referred to the police and the ECD will not be released until all discipline has been served. - 4.
-If it is discovered through an indirect investigation that a student did not comply with the ECD policy, the student may be disciplined accordingly. - 5.
-Possession of a ECD is a privilege, which may be forfeited by a student who fails to abide by the terms of this policy, or who misuses this privilege. - 6.
-Violation of this policy may result in disciplinary action, which could include detention, In School Study, Saturday School, or confiscation of the ECD. - 7.
-The ECD is the responsibility of the student.
-The Board is not responsible for preventing theft, loss, damage, or vandalism to ECD brought onto school property. - 8.
+Your phone will not be searched by school officials and can be powered off when turned into the office. - 3.
+Should any offense involve illegal activity, the matter will be referred to the police and the phone will not be released to the student until all discipline has been served. - 4.
+If it is discovered through an indirect investigation that a student did not comply with the cell phone policy, the student may be disciplined accordingly. - 5.
+Possession of a cell phone is a privilege, which may be forfeited by a student who fails to abide by the terms of this policy, or who misuses this privilege. - 6.
+Violation of this policy may result in disciplinary action, which could include detention, suspension, Saturday School, or confiscation of the cell phone. - 7.
+The cell phone is the responsibility of the student.
+The Board is not responsible for preventing theft, loss, damage, or vandalism to cell phones brought onto school property. - 8.
 Parents who need to get in touch with their child during the day should call the school.
 Students are permitted to use the office phone to contact parents during the day.

-Violations of the ECD policy will be dealt with in the following way:
+Violations of the Cell Phone policy will be dealt with in the following way:

-1st Offense- ECD goes to the office for the remainder of the day.
-The parent/guardian called and a parent/guardian must pick up the device
+1st Offense- Cell phone goes to the office for the remainder of the day.
+The parent called.

-2nd Offense- ECD goes to the office, detention is given and a parent/guardian must pick up the device.
+2nd Offense- Cell phone goes to the office, detention is given and a parent must pick up the phone.

-3rd Offense- ECD goes to the office, In School Study is given and a parent/guardian must pick up the device..
+3rd Offense- Cell phone goes to the office, In School Suspension is given and a parent must pick up the phone.

-Additional Offenses-ECD goes to the office, In School Detention/ OSS or Friday School is given a permanent exclusion of carrying an ECD at school.
+Additional Offenses-Cell phone goes to the office, In School Detention/ OSS or Friday School is given and a permanent exclusion of carrying a cell phone at school.